xinliu29/NCMNet/README.md

 You can also retrain the model on SUN3D by modifying related settings in `code\config.py`.

 # Demo
 We provide a fast running demo.
 You can also use any two images to generate the initial correspondences and pruning results.
+Please note the distinction between our conference and journal models.

 ```bash
 cd demo